paulbradish/awesome-digital-marketing/README.md

 * [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
 ### Content Writing
 * [Capitalize My Title](https://capitalizemytitle.com/) - Makes title capitalization easy.
 Automatically capitalize and case convert to Title Case (in AP, APA, Chicago, MLA, BB, AMA), sentence case, UPPERCASE, lowercase, and more.
+* [Lorem Ipsum](https://loremipsum.io/) - A lorem ipsum generator.
+Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.

 ### Publishing Platforms (Free / Subscription)
 __Publishing Platforms__ are nice because they can offer a readily available community of avid readers, server stability, and customer support.
 I tend to prefer them over a hosted solution in most situations because I know that whatever I post *will* be found.